chmlee/ream-doc/content/overview/why-ream.md

 - number (num): value
 {% end %}

 (*: Example not working.
-See [Note](/contribution/note) for more information.)
+See [Note](/contribution/note) for more information, or try it in the [web-editor](https://chmlee.github.io/ream-editor))

 The goal is to embed [ream-core](https://github.com/chmlee/ream-core) in Python and R modules through Rust bindings ([PyO3](https://github.com/PyO3/PyO3) and [extendr](https://github.com/extendr/extendr)) so you read REAM datasets directly as `panda.dataframe` and `tidyverse::tibble`.
-REAM's types will be translated directly into target languages' native types without ever touching CSV or JSON and their almost nonexistent type systems which is the source of all evil.
+REAM's types will be mapped directly to target languages' native types without ever touching CSV or JSON and their almost nonexistent type systems which is the source of all evil.

-Ideally, you should be able to do something like:
+Ideally, you will be able to do something like:

 ```python
 import ream